Guide to Running Downhill: Tips from a Run Coach

 Running downhill puts a different kind of strain on your body than running on flat or uphill surfaces.
 These are some of the effects of downhill running:

 • Muscle soreness.
-Your muscles use eccentric contractions to help you slow down and stabilize when running down hills, and this can cause tiny tears in your muscles, which often leads to soreness later.
+Your muscles use eccentric contractions to help you slow down and stabilize when running on downhill sections of a course, and this can cause tiny tears in your muscles, which often leads to soreness later.
+Downhill running places more stress on your quadriceps (the muscle along the top of your thighs), hamstrings, and calf muscles.
+Trail runners are especially likely to have sore quads as most trail runs include a lot of hills.

-• Less range of motion in your hips, which can lead to tightness in your hips and more impact on your legs.
+• Less range of motion in your hips, which can lead to tightness in your hips and glutes and more impact on your legs from the descent.

 Although downhill running places unique challenges on your body, there are ways you can learn to run down hills more effectively and minimize the wear and tear on your body.